 - Hepatitis B; Three (3) doses

-- Varicella; One dose or health care provider-documented varicella disease
+- Varicella; Two (2) doses or health care provider-documented varicella disease

 A pupil who cannot demonstrate evidence of having received these required immunizations will not be admitted to school.
 Pupils entering a California school for the first time must provide a written immunization record of receipt of each required vaccine dose (or of any exemptions to the immunization requirements).
 This record must show the date (at least the month and year) of receipt of each dose.
 Parents/guardians who do not have immunization records for their children no longer have the option of simply filling in and signing the California School Immunization Record (PM 286).
 They are to be referred to a physician, nurse or department to obtain a written immunization record for presentation at school entry.
 Health & Safety Code 120430

 All children entering 7th grade will be required to have:

 - 3 Doses of Hepatitis B vaccine: 3 shots over a six-month period.

 - Measles, Mumps, Rubella (MMR) containing vaccine: 2 doses